But there are things you can do to bring you closer to owning your own home.

 It’s important to get on top of your finances before you apply for a mortgage.
 If you’re struggling financially or potentially over-extending yourself, your application may not be approved.

 Missed and late payments can negatively affect your credit score.
-You can also be charged late-payment fees.
+You can also face late payment fees.
 Set up a Direct Debit on all your accounts to make sure every bill is paid on time and help you manage your money.
 These can include:

 Explore: How to manage bills